hanxiangchoong-1/Hound/README.md

 5) Improve data cleaning to capture more detailed metadata?
 6) Centralize logging with logstash
 7) Improve code comments and in-line documentation
+8) Improve data processing with segmentation.
+Use GPT-4o for this?

 ## Setup